Youth Program FAQs

 - ORN - Onion River Nordic Ski Club: Our local, central vermont club that was formed by cross country skiing enthusiasts to help promote skiing in our community.
 In addition to the BKL program, the club sponsors adult ski clinics and training groups.
 Explore the website for more details.

-4. Communications.
-Since skiing is so weather dependent, we often have last minute changes which will be sent by email.
+3. Communications.
+Since skiing is so weather dependent, we often have last-minute changes which will be sent by email.
 So be sure you provide us with your best email address.
 We also try to keep the website up to date.

-5. Locations.
+4. Locations.
 Depending on the snow conditions, the locations of our sessions may change.
-If there is no snow, we may meet at Hubbard Park in Montpelier.
-With just a couple inches of snow we can ski on the fields at Montpelier High School or U-32.
-Once we have more snow we meet regularly at the Morse Farm Ski Touring Center on County Road.
+If there is no snow, we may meet at Hubbard Park or the Rec fields in Montpelier.

-- Onion River Sports in Montpelier: They offer a lease program for youth skis; and of course they have a full line of new gear and a knowledgeable staff can help you.
+- Onion River Outdoors in Montpelier: They offer a lease program for youth skis; and of course they have a full line of new gear and a knowledgeable staff can help you.

 - Our club maintains a limited amount of equipment which we lease for the season.